 Kastelruth is the ideal home base for exploring the Dolomites — Italy's ski country in winter, and hiking wonderland in summer.
 Though this town was built for farmers, not vacationers, it has good bus connections, fine and friendly hotels, and more village character than any town around.

-With its traffic-free center, a thousand years of history, an oversized and hyperactive bell tower, and traditionally clad locals, it seems lost in another world.
+With its traffic-free center, a thousand years of history, an oversized and hyperactive bell tower, and traditionally clad locals, it seems of another world.

-But these days, the region is most famous for its contribution to the world of oompah music.
-The folk-singing group Kastelruther Spatzen — the ABBA of yodeling — is a gang of local boys who put Kastelruth on the map.
-They have a huge following here, and locals just can’t stop bragging about the band: “Kastelruther Spatzen has produced more CDs than Michael Jackson.
-They have ten Echo Awards...more than Robbie Williams.”
+These days, the region is most famous for its contribution to the world of oompah music.
+The folk-singing group Kastelruther Spatzen — the ABBA of the Alps — is a gang of local boys who put Kastelruth on the map in the 1980s.
+They have a huge following here and throughout the German-speaking world.

 To save a little money, I enjoy a picnic on the balcony of my room.
-The menu tonight: rough, bakery-fresh German bread, salami, carrots, a tub of yogurt, and Apfelsaft (apple juice).
-Everything’s in two languages here.
-I believe there’s a dot of yogurt on the bridge of my nose — it’s both frutti di bosco and Waldfruchte…that's "berries of the forest."
-The fact that my feast cost less than 8 euros makes it taste even better.
+The menu tonight: rough, bakery-fresh Austrian-style bread, salami, carrots, a tub of yogurt, and Apfelsaft (apple juice).
+I notice that everything's in two languages here — my yogurt is both frutti di bosco and Waldfruchte…that's "berries of the forest."
+The fact that my feast cost less than €10 makes it taste even better.

 With a happy soundtrack of German-speaking Italian children playing just out of sight, I watch a slow show as darkness settles on the Dolomites.
-Gradually the rugged limestone peaks that surround me become two-tone, then gone.
+Gradually the rugged limestone peaks that surround me become monotone, then gone.